 As the world gradually emerges from the grip of the pandemic, the continued circulation of Attractor of Small Red Objects takes on renewed significance.
 It represents a symbol of resilience, adaptability, and the enduring power of human creativity.
 Its ability to transcend geographical boundaries and connect individuals across different cultures and continents is an embodiment of the unifying potential of art.
 In a time characterized by divisions and isolation, the Attractor serves as a beacon of hope, reminding us of our shared humanity and the capacity for artistic expression to bridge gaps and foster understanding.

 Toronto, Ontario, Canada

-The Attractor of Small Red Objects sustained circulation fosters a sense of anticipation and excitement within the art community.
-Its dynamic journey sparks curiosity and dialogue, igniting conversations around the nature of art, ownership, and the role of the audience.
-As individuals eagerly await their turn to host the Attractor, its reputation and significance grow, establishing it as a symbol of artistic collaboration and connection.
+Attractor of Small Red Objects sustained circulation, fosters a sense of anticipation and excitement as the projects dynamic journey sparks curiosity and dialogue, igniting conversations around the nature of art, ownership, and the role of the audience.
+As individuals eagerly await their turn to host this project, its reputation and significance grow, establishing it as a symbol of artistic collaboration and connection.

-Looking ahead, The Attractor of Small Red Objects holds the potential to further evolve and adapt to changing circumstances.
+Looking ahead, Attractor of Small Red Objects holds the potential to further evolve and adapt to changing circumstances.
 Its independent existence, as evidenced by its continued circulation even in the absence of its initiator, exemplifies the project's capacity for self-sustenance.
-The vision of a fully autonomous journey, where the Attractor navigates the art world without external intervention, becomes an aspiration that drives innovation and creativity.
+The vision of a fully autonomous journey, as this project navigates the art world without external intervention, becomes an aspiration that drives innovation and creativity.
 It challenges the established systems of art distribution and paves the way for alternative modes of engagement and participation.

 St. John’s, Newfoundland, Canada